sailoog/openplotter-documentation/en/getting_started.md

 If you want to build a headless system see the next chapter [Headless](headless.md) before reading further.

+Once we have created our SD card with OpenPlotter RPI, we will insert it into our Raspberry Pi.

+Turn the Raspberry on and go to Menu, Preferences and select raspi-config.

+A window with a menu will appear.
+We have to choose the first option '1 Expand Filesystem' and press Enter.
+Then select OK on the next window.
+Doing this, the next time you reboot, the system will use the full capacity of the SD card.

 ## Ok, now what?

 Congratulations!
 You have your system running so it is time to start getting some data from the world.
 The most common and logic step it would be connecting a GPS.